 These network maps are often created by network admins using tools like Visio.
 The challenge in manually creating network maps is that due to the dynamic nature of modern networks, with network devices frequently entering and leaving the network, maps soon become out of date.

 Networks are becoming more distributed as well.
 On top of this, devices on the same network are frequently split into various VLANs to enable data flow separation or security.
-This emphasises the importance of an automated network map in comprehending all of the devices and their connections on a network.
+This emphasizes the importance of an automated network map in comprehending all of the devices and their connections on a network.

 SNMP-based approaches, active probing, and route analytics are the three basic approaches for creating an automated network map.

-ManageEngine OpManager is designed to help you map all the devices in your network, so you don’t have to spend hours manually creating and updating your network diagrams.
+ManageEngine OpManager is designed to help you map all the devices in your network, so you don’t have to spend hours manually planning and creating and updating your network diagrams.
 OpManager generates a real time network map automatically, reflecting the changes you make to it in real time through a periodic Layer 2 network discovery.

 With OpManager's network mapping software, you can: